 - Verify that you have received all contents.
 There is a checklist in Section 1.05.
-Please notify your Skycut supplier immediately if anything is missing. - Remove all packaging before turning on the Skycut.
-Currently, the cutter ships with two end cap foam protectors, four plastic zip ties, and tape on either end of the cutting strip.
-Be very careful when removing the zip ties it's best to cut those ties from behind the machine versus in front.
-Gently remove the tape at the ends of the cutting strip by rolling the tape away.
-Do not pull straight up. - Because the cutting mat must be folded over to fit into the box, it may have become slightly rounded during shipping.
+Please notify your Skycut supplier immediately if anything is missing. - Remove all foam pieces and other packaging before turning on the Skycut.
+Currently, the cutter ships with two end cap foam protectors and one small foam piece tucked under the head.
+There are also three plastic zip ties that will need to be cut.
+Be very careful to only cut those ties and NOT the black cable behind them. - Because the cutting mat must be folded over to fit into the box, it may have become slightly rounded during shipping.
 Gently and only partially roll the mat in the opposite direction to remove the roundness and place on a flat table to make sure the mat now lies horizontally to the surface.
 Refer to Section 1.08 for additional instructions on preparing the mat for use. - Use the enclosed test pen as you experiment and become familiar with operating the Skycut.
 Place scrap paper on the mat and simply draw shapes rather than cut them.
 This will prevent possible damage to the blade, mat, and cutting strip as you learn where shapes will cut and the basic operating procedures.